connorskees/connorskees.github.io/content/bf-compiler.md

 ## Writing a Compiler

-A compiler is a program that takes a programming language and compiles it to some sort of assembly.
+A compiler is a program that takes a programming language and compiles it to some sort of lower level language.
 Compilers for modern programming languages are huge and involve insane optimizations and complex type systems.
 We won't be worrying about any of that.
 Our first compiler is going to be as simple as possible.

 What exactly are we compiling our program to?